AdobeDocs/experience-manager-65.es-ES/help/forms/using/adaptive-form-fragments.md

 ---
-title: Fragmentos de formulario adaptables
+title: Fragmentos de formularios adaptables
 seo-title: Adaptive form fragments
 description: Los formularios adaptables proporcionan un mecanismo para crear un segmento de formulario, como un panel o un grupo de campos, para utilizarlo en cualquier formulario adaptable.
 También puede guardar un panel existente como fragmento.
 seo-description: Adaptive forms provides a mechanism to create a form segment, such as a panel or a group of fields, as use it in any adaptive form.
 You can also save an existing panel as fragment.